Translators and Dictionaries

 Translation Software for Your Computer (off-line access)

-Here is another less powerful translator (without sound) from Transparent Language: Easy Translator 4 This one has a much smaller vocabulary that the Houghton-Mifflin listed about.
+Here is another less powerful translator (without sound) from Transparent Language: Spanish Lexicon Translation Dictionary This one has a much smaller vocabulary that the Houghton-Mifflin listed above.

 This one is a translator/dictionary by Exceller